christian-monch/dump-things-server/README.md

 │               └── dfa3142add5791dc6fe45209206fd.yaml
 └── token_stores
     └── token_1
+        ├── .token_config.yaml
+        :
 ```

+#### Configuring token stores

+To write records to the service, a token must be provided.
+This token must match a subdirectory-name in `token_stores`, in the example above `token_1` would be a valid token.
+Token stores can be configured to allow or disallow reading of records and to allow or disallow writing of records.
+This is done via the configuration file `.token_config.yaml` in the token store.
+The token configuration supports two keys: `read_access` and `write_access`.
+The values of the keys should be boolean values, i.e. `true` or `false`.
+If no configuration file is present, the default values are `true` for both keys.

+#### Command line parameters:

+The service supports the following command line parameters:

 - `--host` (optional): the IP address of the host the service should run on

 - `--port`: the port number the service should listen on

+- `--no-standard-store`: if set, the service will only search for records in the token-store associated with a token.
+If no token is provided, no records will be found.

 The service can be started via `hatch` like this: